1. What vaccinations are recommended and when are they given?

 It is best to start brushing teeth when a dog is a young puppy, but after the permanent teeth are in.
 You can use a doggy toothbrush, gauze, or a washcloth.
-There are special toothpastes for dogs only (human toothpaste foams too much).
+There are special toothpastes for dogs only (human toothpaste are not safe if swallowed).

 Dogs with floppy ears are more likely to develop ear infections due to poor air circulation.
 There are ear-cleaning agents that you can purchase through your local veterinarian.
 Clean ears by wiping them with a mild detergent or an ear cleaning solution on a washcloth or a cotton ball.